TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 Lists Office 365 users available for import.

 ### [Get-JcSdkOrganizationPolicyResult](Get-JcSdkOrganizationPolicyResult.md)
-This endpoint returns all configuration (policy) results for an organization.
+This endpoint returns all policy results for an organization.

 ##### Sample Request